Allah has designed us in a holistic manner. In this article, we will explore teen girl’s psychical and emotional needs and rights.

 At the other extreme, there are young women who become addicted to exercise in an attempt to meet the absurd beauty standards pushed on them by the media and supported by their peers, families, and cultures.

 A reminder of the Islamic guidance of moderation in all things needs to be appreciated in exercise.

 Too much exercise can be a sign of emotional imbalance for young girls and can be damaging to their bodies, robbing them of the nutrients they need for healthy growth.

 While it’s true that teen girls need slightly fewer calories than teen boys, girls have particular dietary needs that are often more challenging to meet as they are more vulnerable to societal pressures to conform to unrealistic beauty standards.

 An estimated 65-75% of women in Western countries have eating disorders, which can begin in childhood and remain a lifelong problem if not properly treated.

-Overly critical parenting has been cited as one of the potential causes of eating disorders in children (boys and men account for around 10-15% of all people eating disorder) and there is also a high correlation between negligent fathering and eating disorders.
+Overly critical parenting has been cited as one of the potential causes of eating disorders in children (boys and men account for around 10–15% of all eating disorders), and there is also a high correlation between negligent fathering and eating disorders.

 Dietary intakes of iron and calcium are of particular importance to young women.